-- Take Your Time Many people think a wedding night means jumping into bed right away.
+- Take your time: Many people think a wedding night means jumping into bed right away.
 But it's worth it to take a few minutes to talk about the magic of your day, the parts you loved the most, and how you feel about each other.
 Since the wedding goes by so quickly, it's worth it to take a few moments to remember.
 You should also to take a few minutes to set the scene.
 Bring along your stereo and favorite music, some flowers, and even massage oil or other treats to make things especially romantic.

-- Pack a Bag It's happened to more than a few brides: waking up the morning after the wedding, only to realize that they have no change of clothes -- only their wedding dress!
+- Pack a bag: It's happened to more than a few brides: waking up the morning after the wedding, only to realize that they have no change of clothes—only their wedding dress!
 They've got a long (and slightly embarrassing) walk through the hotel lobby ahead of them and an uncomfortable drive home.
 So be smart and pack a bag of casual clothes, toiletries, and a pair of comfortable shoes.
 Since most wedding dresses require special constructive foundation garments like long-line bras and girdles, make sure to pack a regular bra as well.
 You might also want to bring a swimsuit if your hotel has a pool or hot tub.

-- Be Safe Don't drink and drive, especially on your wedding night.
+- Be safe: Don't drink and drive, especially on your wedding night.
 If you don't have a limo or a friend to drive you, make sure you don't drink too much (if at all) at the wedding reception.
-I know this sounds like common sense, but you'd be surprised how many couples don't plan ahead for this.
+We know this sounds like common sense, but you'd be surprised how many couples don't plan ahead for this.
 And a dangerous wedding night is not a happy wedding night.
 But also, alcohol can keep you from having really good wedding night sex!

-- Have a Snack It's true that most couples hardly eat at their wedding reception.
+- Have a snack: It's true that most couples hardly eat at their wedding reception.
 They're too busy talking, laughing and dancing to do anything as mundane as sitting down to eat.
-So by the time it's all over, they realize that they're starving.
+So by the time, it's all over, they realize that they're starving.
 Perhaps the wedding party or a few friends may thoughtfully pack a bottle of champagne and a basket of snacks and fruit for the hotel.
 Or, your wedding venue may even be willing to put together to-go boxes of your wedding meal, so you can enjoy a feast in your hotel suite.
 It could also be fun to go through a drive-through window in your wedding gown, or even to go to a 24-hour diner still dressed in your wedding finery.